-The HIV prevention tablet is now available in South Africa but popping a pill every day to stay HIV negative may not be for everyone.
-For young women, new hassle-free alternatives are on the horizon.
+A daily HIV prevention tablet is available in South Africa, but popping a pill every day to stay HIV negative may not be for everyone.
+The dapivirine ring is the first long-acting HIV prevention method for women.

 A vaginal ring inserted monthly could reduce women’s risk of contracting HIV by 63%, according to a recent study.